-Gunmen attack Niger prison holding Islamist militants: minister
+Niger security forces repel attack on prison holding militants

 An Amnesty International official who visited the prison in June said it held around 550 inmates, more than double the prison's capacity, and the overwhelmed court system had too few judges to bring them to justice properly.

-Most inmates were suspected members of Boko Haram, which has waged a campaign in northeastern Nigeria and also in Niger.
-A small number were alleged to belong to al Qaeda in the Islamic Maghreb and other militant groups, the official said.
+Most inmates were suspected members of Boko Haram, which has waged an insurgency based in northeastern Nigeria.
+A small number were suspected of belonging to al Qaeda in the Islamic Maghreb and other militant groups, the official said.

-(Additional reporting by Emma Farge in Dakar and David Lewis in Nairobi; Editing by Matthew Mpoke Bigg and Tom Heneghan)
+Additional reporting by Emma Farge in Dakar and David Lewis in Nairobi; Editing by Matthew Mpoke Bigg/Mark Heinrich